Large traveling capillary-gravity waves for Darcy flow: Abstract

 \section{Abstract}

-We study surface capillary-gravity and capillary waves for viscous fluid flows governed by Darcy's law.
+We study surface capillary-gravity waves for viscous fluid flows governed by Darcy's law.
 This includes flows in vertical Hele-Shaw cells and in porous media (the one-phase Muskat problem) with finite or infinite depth.
 The free boundary is acted upon by an external pressure posited to be in traveling wave form with an arbitrary periodic profile and an amplitude parameter.
 For any given wave speed, we first prove that there exists a unique local curve of small periodic traveling waves corresponding to small values of the parameter.
 Then we prove that as the parameter increases but could possibly be bounded, the curve belongs to a connected set $\mathcal{C}$ of traveling waves.
 The set $\mathcal{C}$ contains traveling waves that either have arbitrarily large gradients or are arbitrarily close to the rigid bottom in the finite depth case.
-To the best of our knowledge, this is the first construction of large traveling surface waves for a viscous free boundary problem.

 \keywords{Darcy law, Muskat problem, Hele-Shaw, capillary, traveling waves, surface waves}